 We have all probably experienced at some point in our lives apprehension when it comes to going to the dentist.
 For some people, it seems better to live with tooth pain than face their fear of dentists.
+It’s estimated that 9-15% of Americans are fearful or anxious about going to the dentist, so they avoid it altogether.
 Now not everyone would say they feel that strongly, but certainly many people simply hate going to the dentist.
 Why?
 Here is a list of the top reasons why people hate going to the dentist.

 Many people deal with anxiety before their dental appointments.
 You don’t know what the dentist might find and what work they might suggest.
 The unknown is always scary.
 A simple solution would be to go for just a checkup first—no procedures, just a checkup.
 You can sit down with the dentist and hear about what you need to have done and discuss your options.
 You don’t have to go in blind.
 Dentists are professionals and they know that patients want to understand the work they need to have done.
 A lot of anxiety can be conquered just by speaking to your dentist beforehand.
 You might even realize that your dentist is a person who wants to help you and not a monster after all!